seunzone/react-random-number-generator/README.md

 ## Phone Number Generator
 This app allows a user to generate random phone numbers based on the project criterion.

+Link to the app can be found here: https://random-number-genn.herokuapp.com/

 ### Features
 - A user can generate new phone numbers